OLGJ/Website/content/en/home/about.md

 ---

-I am **Olof**, a 26 year old student in Statistics & Machine learning at Linkopings University, Sweden.
+I am **Olof**.
+I work as a consultant at EY.
+I graduated from Linkopings University with a MSc in Statistics & Machine learning.
+My thesis was called *"Quantifying uncertainty in bus arrival time predictions"*.

 ***Short about me***

 * Bachelor thesis in Cognitive Science.
-* Currently pursuing a MSc in Statistics & Machine learning, scheduled to graduate in June 2023.
+* MSc in Statistics & Machine learning, graduated in June 2023.
 * Extended curriculum with courses in rhetorics, statistics and mathematics.
 * Bilingual - I speak english and swedish fluently.
 * I'm familiar with writing code in Python, CSS, HTML, JS, PHP, Markdown, PySpark, Typescript, R.
-* In my spare time I enjoy sailing, squash, reading and occupying myself with different projects involving programming!
+* In my spare time I enjoy sailing, squash and reading.